Gorgan10/React-Quiz-App/README.md

 ## Project Goal

 The goal of this project was to enhance my skills in React and modern web development practices.
-Through building ReactQuizApp, I aimed to deepen my understanding of state management with Redux, improve my proficiency with React Router, and practice making efficient API requests with Axios.
+Through building the Quiz App, I aimed to deepen my understanding of state management with Redux, improve my proficiency with React Router, and practice making efficient API requests with Axios.
 Additionally, styling the application with Sass helped me to create a modular and maintainable codebase.
 This project is a learning endeavor to become more adept at developing comprehensive web applications.